-Recently, it has been shown that daily aspirin use does not help the survival in healthy elderly individuals (> 70 year old), in where the primary end points were death, dementia, or persistent physical disability[27].
-On the other hand, the aspirin group had higher rate for major hemorrhage than the placebo control group[27].
+Recently, it has been shown that daily aspirin use does not help survival in healthy elderly individuals (> 70-years-old), where the primary end points were death, dementia, or persistent physical disability[27].
+On the other hand, the aspirin group had a higher rate for major hemorrhage than the placebo control group[27].

 There are geographic differences on the prevalence of gastroduodenal ulcer following LDA use[28], indicating that certain populations may be more sensitive to aspirin’s side effects.
-Interestingly, in elderly Japanese, advanced age (~70 years old) seems to be not linked to an increase of severity of the gastroduodenal ulcer with the use of only LDA[29].
+Interestingly, in elderly Japanese, advanced age (~70-years-old) seems to be not linked to an increase of severity of the gastroduodenal ulcer with the use of only LDA[29].
 In addition, it was shown that the use of aspirin in white and black men is inversely associated with prostate cancer mortality[30].
-In addition, it is worth to not that the effect of aspirin on the prevention of cardiovascular events depends on the body weight[31].
-LDA (75 to 100 mg/d) appears to be ineffective when the body weight of those subjects is above 70 kg[32].
+In addition, it is worth noting that the effect of aspirin on the prevention of cardiovascular events depends on body weight[31].
+LDA (75 to 100 mg/d) appears to be ineffective when the body weight of subjects is above 70 kg[32].

 use of aspirin in the present of other drugs

-The combination of aspirin and acetaminophen (also known as paracetamol), a common drug for the treatment of pain and fever, has shown to increase gastric injury and ulcer development in a randomized and double-blind study, demonstrating a potential interaction between these two drugs[33].
+The combination of aspirin and acetaminophen (also known as paracetamol), a common drug for the treatment of pain and fever, has been shown to increase gastric injury and ulcer development in a randomized and double-blind study, demonstrating a potential interaction between these two drugs[33].

-On the other hand, rabeprazole, a PPI at 20 mg/d only attenuated the heart-burn phenotype by 52%, but not others, associated with the LDA use (80 mg/d) in a double-blind, placebo-controlled randomized trial including 150 subjects[34].
-A clinical trial involving 1045 patients with osteoarthritis indicates that the combination of LDA with celecoxib (a specific COX2 inhibiter belonging to NSAID) or with naproxen (a NSAID) plus lansoprazole (a PPI) have similar rates of gastroduodenal ulceration[35].
-However, a meta-analysis including 9 studies and 6382 subjects concluded that the clinical use of PPIs is effective in reducing symptoms of gastroduodenal ulceration[36].
-This seems to justify the use of both aspirin and PPIs at the same time to reduce the gastric ulcer[37].
+On the other hand, rabeprazole, a PPI at 20 mg/d only attenuated the heart-burn phenotype by 52%, but not others associated with the LDA use (80 mg/d) in a double-blind, placebo-controlled randomized trial including 150 subjects[34].
+A clinical trial involving 1045 patients with osteoarthritis indicated that the combination of LDA with celecoxib (a specific COX-2 inhibiter belonging to NSAID) or with naproxen (a NSAID) plus lansoprazole (a PPI) have similar rates of gastroduodenal ulceration[35].
+However, a meta-analysis including nine studies and 6382 subjects concluded that the clinical use of PPIs is effective in reducing symptoms of gastroduodenal ulceration[36].
+This seems to justify the use of both aspirin and PPIs at the same time to reduce the risk of gastric ulcer[37].

 Conclusion

 If the use of LDA does not increase the survival of elder individuals[27], extreme caution should be used when recommending its use in the elderly.
-How to balance the harm and benefit will always be a challenges for clinicians, particularly when recommending aspirin use for the elderly[38].
-The use of selective COX1 inhibitor, such as ASP6537, which is more potent than aspirin, may be a solution for gastric mucosa injury[39].
-Certainly, one should consider whether aspirin should be prescribed for elderly patients, and patients with a history of gastric ulcers or H. pylori bacterial infection.
+How to balance the harm and benefit will always be a challenge for clinicians, particularly when recommending aspirin use for the elderly[38].
+The use of a selective COX-1 inhibitor, such as ASP6537, which is more potent than aspirin, may be a solution for gastric mucosa injury[39].
+Certainly, one should consider whether aspirin should be prescribed for elderly patients and patients with a history of gastric ulcers or H. pylori bacterial infection.
 The choice of drugs would be dependent upon both the individual's cardiovascular and GI risks.
 Alternatively, nutritional interventions such as the use of fish oils rich in eicosapentaenoic acid should be considered, which has been shown to benefit patients with high risk of cardiovascular events in a long-term study[40].
 At least, more studies should be done to assess the risk/benefit ratios, especially for elderly patients.

 AcknowledgementS